pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 ## Coroutines

-When coroutines are started, they inherit some of the continuation marks of the caller's context (e.g. current working directory), but not all (e.g. exception handlers).
+When coroutines are started, they inherit some of the continuation marks of the caller's context (e.g. current working directory), but not all (e.g. error handlers).
 This is determined mark-by-mark.